 Employee Verification and Screening

-We carry out due diligence checks and screening of employees and agents, both before the appointment is made and at regular intervals during the employment/appointment.
+We carry out due diligence checks and screening of employees, both before the appointment is made and at regular intervals during the employment/appointment.

 Background checks are carried out as standard along with specific skills screening assessment of: –

 - the skills, knowledge and expertise of the individual to carry out their functions effectively

 - the conduct and integrity of the individual

 - an understanding of the identification or mitigation of the risks of money laundering and terrorist financing as applicable to our business/industry